-Family Life A Weekend To Remember
+FamilyLife’s A Weekend To Remember

 Life has a way of overwhelming a marriage.
 Jobs, kids, activities, errands.
 Before you know it, checking your e-mail and facebook is more important than carving out a date night.
 FamilyLife’s Weekend to Remember Marriage Getaway is a chance to reconnect.

 FamilyLife’s Weekend to Remember is a time for married & soon-to-be-married couples to rediscover each other and find more intimacy in your life together.
-The Weekend to Remember Getaway will be hosted at Renaissance Tulsa Hotel February 9th – 11th.
+The Weekend to Remember Getaway will be hosted at Renaissance Tulsa Hotel February 14th-16th.
 What you and your spouse will hear during the Weekend to Remember® is not just one couple’s opinion on marriage.
 Instead, it is the result of more than three decades of biblical research by a team of men and women who distilled what it takes to have a successful marriage and family.
-Register here to take advantage of discounted registration when you register here or by calling 1-800-FL-TODAY.
-And now through January 29th when you buy one conference registration you can get second free which is half off, just use the code “WEEKEND”.
+Register here and take advantage of discounted registration or by calling 1-800-FL-TODAY.
+And January 13th to January 27th couples can register at half-price (buy one registration, get one free) when using SAVE50 code!

 Weekend to Remember is designed to equip couples with practical, proven principles for strengthening their marriage.
 During the conference, you will learn how to: